• Skip to primary navigation

 Here’s the deal with parfaits (not the French dessert) – it’s just a fancy name for a sweet treat with layers.

 To make a parfait, you just need layers.
 Ultimately, you can add in tons of layers not listed here, such as fresh honey, granola, cocoa nibs, walnuts, pecans, whatever.
+But I’ve chosen to go simple with just a blended fruit layer.

 First, I added two big spoonfuls of the base chia pudding to each of the four containers.
 To make the mango, peach, and strawberry layers, I grabbed some frozen fruit from my freezer, blended it up in my Nutribullet, and then poured it on as the second layer.